 The typical follow-up questions many victims have: How should I begin the mesothelioma claims process?
 When should I start it?

 Answering the first question is simple.
-Contact a national law firm that specializes in asbestos litigation and has a track record of helping mesothelioma patients.
+Contact a national mesothelioma lawyer who specializes in asbestos litigation and has a track record of helping patients.

 As for the second question, the answer also is simple: As soon as possible.